ItalyPaleAle/prvt/Encryption.md

 To map files back to the original paths, prvt uses an encrypted index file.
 This is the `_index` file in the repository, and it's encrypted using the same pipeline as the data files, and as such it contains the same headers too.

-Decrypted, the `_index` file is a structured document encoded with Protocol Buffer that contains a dictionary with two main keys:
+Decrypted, the `_index` file is a structured document encoded with Protocol Buffers that contains a dictionary with two main keys:

 - The version of the index file.
 The latest version, used from prvt version 0.4, is `2`.
 - A list of elements present in the repository.
 This is an array of objects, each containing up to four keys: